 In recent times, South Australia’s National Parks and Wildlife have stepped up their management of Ewens Ponds.
 There has long been a closure period from the start of September to the end of November.
 That still exists but you now also need a permit to snorkel or dive there.

 You can either get an annual or one off permit.
-The annual pass cost $60.
-A single session pass is $15.50 and is valid for a specific one hour time slot on a set day.
+The annual pass cost $130 for 2 people.
+A single session pass is $33 also for 2 people, and is valid for a specific one hour time slot on a set day.
 You cannot buy permits at Ewens Ponds, book beforehand on the National Parks’ website.

 Ewens Ponds Water Temperature